 This article is aimed at analyzing the internet in Thailand and comparing the best VPNs that you can use to improve security as well as to avoid geographic restrictions and censorship.

 Why do I need a VPN in Thailand?

 There are multiple reasons to get a VPN when you are living or traveling in Thailand.
 Below are the most common reasons.

 - To browse securely: Access to the internet in Thailand, just like in many Asian countries, is not exactly secure.
 A good VPN increases internet security and greatly reduce the possible risks involved in connecting to public networks in this country (such as having your credit card cloned or your email hacked).

 - To avoid censorship: Censorship exists in Thailand, and if you want free access to the internet, the best way is to get a VPN

-- To unblock restricted content: To access the content of websites like Netflix, Hulu or restricted audiovisual content and TV channels in your country, your best option is always get a good quality VPN.
+- To unblock restricted content: To access the content of websites like Netflix, Amazon Prime Video or restricted audiovisual content and TV channels in your country, your best option is always get a good quality VPN.

 Comparison of the Best VPNs for Thailand

 |Features||What’s the Best?|